manideep2510/jet-k8s/README.md

 ## Notes

-1. Jet K8s currenty supports only Kubernetes clusters with NVIDIA GPU nodes.
+1. Jet-K8s currenty supports only Kubernetes clusters with NVIDIA GPU nodes.

-2. Jet K8S currently only supports KAI Scheduler for job scheduling.
+2. Jet-K8s currently only supports KAI Scheduler for job scheduling.

 3. Pod's `restartPolicy` is set to `Never` for all jobs types by default and job's themselves have `backoffLimit` set to None (so defaults to Kubernetes defaults of 6).
 This configuration is to ensure that when the containers in pods fail, they are not restarted indefinitely on the same resources, but instead rescheduled on different resources by the job controller.
 You can override this using the `--restart-policy` argument.